Oyster Widget Developer Docs (v1)

 case 'checkout':

-// message.data: { total_quantity, total_amount, currency, checkout_items }
+// message.data: { total_quantity, total_amount, currency, checkout_items, user? }

 break;